Friday, May 22, 2020

 In 1569 a number of nobles, including the Earls of Westmorland

-and Northumberland - those closest to Scotland - were hatching a number of schemes, including a marriage between Norfolk and Mary, Queen of Scots to replace Elizabeth.
+and Northumberland - those closest to Scotland - were hatching a number of schemes, including a marriage between Norfolk and Mary Queen of Scots to replace Elizabeth.

 Elizabeths displeasure with Norfolk resulted in him being summoned to Court on the 16th of September 1569.
-Pleading illness he was in fact contemplating a revolt in league with Charles Neville, 6th Earl of Westmoreland, which became known as the Rising of the North, the unsuccessful attempt by Catholic nobles from Northern England to depose Queen Elizabeth and replace her with Mary.
+Pleading illness he was in fact contemplating a revolt in league with Charles Neville, 6th Earl of Westmoreland, which became known as the Rising of the North,

 (Twenty-eight thousand troops successfully crushed the rebellion and seven hundred participants were executed.)